Ground Penetration and Ground Scanning

 - Use of spikes to stabilise temporary structures such as marquees, etc.

 Ground Penetration Permit

-Routine grounds maintenance work, carried out in established cultivated areas e.g. planting, turning over soil etc. is not covered by these procedures.
+Routine grounds maintenance work, carried out in established cultivated areas, for example planting, turning over soil, etc. is not covered by these procedures.